tallen94/iam/README.md

 A single interface provides all the tools to write and experiment with code on a highly scalable, highly available cluster.
 Machine Learning engineers need a way to minimize complexity in getting experimentation code into a production size computing environment.

-This platform enables the same freedom and iteration speed as developing locally with tools like Jupyter Notebook.
+This platform enables the same freedom and iteration speed as developing locally with tools like [Jupyter Notebook](https://jupyter.org/).
 Transitioning code from a notebook to a highly scalable platform requires no additional effort from the developer, other than copying it from one editor to another.

-## Iam Cluster
+## The Platform
-An Iam cluster is deployed to Kubernetes for creating environments that comprise of a Dockerfile and Kubernetes object yaml files.
-It stores your code, Dockerfiles and Kubernetes object files.
-Work with a simple user interface to manage your environments and code.
+The Iam platform is deployed to [Kubernetes](https://kubernetes.io/).
+Create different environments that contain unique sets of dependencies and scale them as required.
+Each environment can use a completely custom image or use the executor image to expose pods for running executables.
+Write scripting code to run on these executors seemlessly through the UI, and combine them into graphs for optimal execution management of complex processes.

 #### Tutorials
 Follow the [introduction](https://github.com/tallen94/iam/blob/master/tutorials/introduction.md) tutorial to learn about the main concepts of Iam.